benmarte/authjs-docker/README.md

 > Make sure to rename `.env.example` to `.env.local` otherwise you won't be able to load any of the environement variables

-Run `docker-compose -f docker-compose-webapp.yml up` this will spin up 3 containers:
+Run `docker-compose up` this will spin up 3 containers:

 - keycloak: runs the keycloak instance
 - keycloak-postgres: runs the postgres database for keycloak